Buakaw Banchamek

-He is a former two-time Omnoi Stadium champion, Lumpinee Stadium Toyota Marathon champion, former #1-ranked fighter in Lumpinee Stadium, Thailand Featherweight champion, two-time K-1 World MAX champion and 2011 & 2012 Thai Fight tournament champion.

-Buakaw also briefly played professional football as a forward in the Regional League Division 2 for RBAC F.C.
+Sombat Banchamek (สมบัติ บัญชาเมฆ, born May 8, 1982), also known by his ring name Buakaw Banchamek (บัวขาว บัญชาเมฆ, Buakaw meaning "white lotus") and mononymously as Buakaw is a Thai professional Muay Thai fighter and kickboxer.
+Known for his fierce fighting style, he is regarded as one of the greatest Muay Thai fighters of all time.

+His time at Por Pramuk gym, which started in 1997, saw him collect several belts and championships.
+He won the featherweight title at Omnoi Stadium, and would later take the lightweight belt at Omnoi.
+In late 2002, he won the highly-regarded Toyota Marathon at 140lbs which was held at Lumpini Stadium.
+He entered the Japanese fighting promotion K-1 Max in 2004.
+Banchamek won the tournament in 2004 defeating John Wayne Parr and Masato Kobayashi.
+In 2006, he gained the K-1 Max belt for a second time.
+The marketing of K-1 and its promotion on the international stage saw Banchamek become a household name in his home country and abroad.
+After his time with K-1, Banchamek became the Shoot Boxing S-Cup Champion in 2010.
+He also participated in Max Muay Thai fights and in 2012 and 2011 was the Thai Fight Tournament Champion.

-Additionally, he has also embarked on an acting career, starring in 2010's Yamada: The Samurai of Ayothaya and 2017's Thong Dee Fun Khao after University graduate.
+Apart from his competitive career, Banchamek has also been an ambassador for Muay Thai, actively promoting the sport and helping it gain recognition on the global stage.
+In 2023, he led the largest Wai Kru performance, setting a Guinness World Record.
+He has also embarked on an acting career, starring in the Thai action films Yamada: The Samurai of Ayothaya (2010) and Thong Dee Fun Khao (2017).

-Buakaw is regarded as one of the best kickboxers that Thailand has ever produced.

 Biography and career

 Early career

-Born as Sombat Banchamek (สมบัติ บัญชาเมฆ) in Surin, Thailand, Buakaw started his fighting career at the age of eight in his home province of Surin in the northeastern Thailand.
+Born Sombat Banchamek (สมบัติ บัญชาเมฆ) in Surin, Thailand, Buakaw started his fighting career at the age of eight in his home province of Surin in the northeastern Thailand.
 He moved to Chachoengsao when he was 15 and trained with the Por.
 Pramuk Gym.
 His first fight name was Damtamin Kiat-anan.

 Buakaw has collected several belts to his name fighting in Bangkok.
 The Omnoi Stadium featherweight title was his first belt.
 After that, he would go on to take the featherweight champion of Thailand title.
 Buakaw then proceeded to win another Omnoi Stadium title belt, this time in the lightweight division.
 In December 2002, Buakaw won the Toyota Marathon 140 lb. tournament at Lumpinee Boxing Stadium, beating the highly regarded Satoshi Kobayashi of Japan in the finals.